 Small Cheval — both Small Cheval and Au Cheval have my favorite burgers (of all time).
 Au Cheval in West Loop has a fine dining experience and usually comes with a long line.
 Small Cheval has a more casual experience, but the burger is just as delicious.

 Lakefront Trail — the most scenic trail I've ever been on.
-Biking the Lakefront Trail is my favorite summer activity.
+Biking the Lakefront Trail is our favorite summer activity.
 You can rent bikes on the trail, or rent it from a nearby Divvy station.
 Just a warning, those Divvy bikes are a little bit heavier (they're designed to survive Chicago winters).
 There are dozens of stops along the trail, where you can enjoy lunch and enjoy the view.

 Riverwalk — downtown Chicago is gorgeous.
 A huge part of that is the Chicago River.
 When it's not winter, walking along the river is a relaxing experience.
 There's also Art on the Mart during summer nights.
 During summers, be sure to try the kayaking.